rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 ```
 By default rqlite will exit with an error if it fails to download the backup file.
 If you wish an rqlite node to continue starting up even if the download fails, set `continue_on_failure: true`.

+### Other S3-Compliant Providers
-Note that the `sub` configuration examples for non-Amazon S3 storage (such was Wasabi and MinIO) from the Automated Backups section above apply here as well.
+The `sub` configuration examples for non-Amazon S3 storage from the *Automated Backups* section above apply equally well to *Automatic Restores*.
+This allows you to download a previously uploaded backup from, for example, Wasabi and MinIO.